 Just don’t force it – this isn’t Freshers' Week.
-Dot some quick-fire party games around the house and let them arise naturally when the time is right.
+Dot some quick-fire party games/a karaoke machine around the house and let them arise naturally when the time is right.
 John Lewis have a huge selection of party games, as do Firebox, if you are after something less er… PG.

 15. Invest in a slow cooker

 Yes, really.
 After midnight everyone gets the munchies, so if you're not serving food early, and the party's due to go on (and on), food around then is a must for a) fuelling their energy into the wee small hours or b) ensuring they sober up a little.
 No one wants to be rustling up tasty treats at that time of night, though, but prepping soup/a chilli con carne/slow cooked pulled pork in the afternoon and putting on slow cook will make it effortless.
 Plus, we reckon that if you don't use yours for food, it'll be great for keeping mulled wine toasty.
 Aaaannnd, it'll be a valuable investment for January when you're trying to stick to that healthy eating resolution.

 Don't miss our pick of the best slow cookers for hearty meals.

 16. Hire a cleaner (or invest in kit)